India builds first 'smart' city as urban population swells

 Gujarat International Finance Tec-City (GIFT), as the smart city is called, will double up as a financial hub, with tax and other breaks to lure banks, brokerages and other businesses.

-Developed in partnership with IL&FS Engineering and Construction, it aims to compete with India's own financial capital of Mumbai as well as overseas rivals like Dubai and Singapore.
+Developed in partnership with IL&FS Engineering and Construction (ILFE.NS), it aims to compete with India's own financial capital of Mumbai as well as overseas rivals like Dubai and Singapore.

-Pressure on India's existing urban centers is already intense, with cities like Mumbai gridlocked by traffic and hampered by poor infrastructure and a lack of amenities like parks and effective public transport.
+Pressure on India's existing urban centres is already intense, with cities like Mumbai gridlocked by traffic and hampered by poor infrastructure and a lack of amenities like parks and effective public transport.

 Yet some experts believe that building new cities may not be the answer to India's swelling urban population.

-"To address India's urbanization challenge we have to start looking at our existing cities," said Shirish Sankhe, director at consultant McKinsey and Company, India.
+"To address India's urbanisation challenge we have to start looking at our existing cities," said Shirish Sankhe, director at consultant McKinsey and Company, India.

 He added that new cities would be only a small part of the solution relative to brownfield projects.